bbmokhtari/django-translations/docs/glossary.rst

    translation language
-     A translation language is a language which is in the collection of :term:`supported language`\ s minus the :term:`default language`.
+     A translation language is a language which is in the collection of :term:`supported language`\ s excluding the :term:`default language`.

    active language